 You can also share media from Explore More at the end of an article.
 After you have opened the Explore More content, click the Google Classroom icon in the top right corner.

 To log in from Google Classroom, you will need to change browser settings to allow pop-ups.
 To allow pop-ups, check out the "Allow pop-ups for a specific site" section of this article from Google.
 The pop-up window will open to your Google Classroom account.

-- Click Choose action and select the appropriate action from the dropdown menu:
+Click Choose action and select the appropriate action from the dropdown menu, then click Go: